GPegel/prombix/README.md

 So to start the containers, just type in your CLI : `python3 start.py`

+When everything is up & running you are able to open Zabbix at `0.0.0.0:80` in your web browser while using the default Zabbix credentials (Admin/zabbix) and at port 3000 you can find Grafana.
+At port 9090 there's a Prometheus instance running.

 To stop all containers you could use the `python3 stop_all.py` script but be aware, running this script wil stop and remove ALL of your running containers.
 Even the ones that weren't started by this project.
+The stop script is also a `work in progress`

 ## Access Zabbix from Grafana

-1. check if Zabbix plugin is enabled
-2. add http://localhost/api_jsonrpc.php as HTTP URL in Grafana datasource
-3. Have fun creating dashboards
+1. Visit `0.0.0.0:3000` in your browser and sign in with default Grafana credentials (admin/admin)
+2. Currently there are 2 dashboards available.
+These dashobards are being provisioned while putthing `.json` files into the `\grafana_config\privsioning\dashboards\` folder
+3. If you need more dashboards, create them or just download a json file from the Grafana website (https://grafana.com/grafana/dashboards) and put that into the above mentioned folder.
+Please note, using and ID to get access to a dashboard does not save the dashboard.
+So you could use an ID to test if things are working, alter the dashboard and then export the JSON file and put that in to the above mention folder.
+Then next time you will start this script the dashboards will be added automatically.

 ### To-do list (subject to change)